 - Wink the Other Eye Heard on Fiddle Hell jam session with Brad Kolodner, learned from Noah at weekly lesson

-- High on the Tug – Learned from Noah at weekly lesson
+- High Up on Tug – Learned from Noah at weekly lesson

-- Bull of the Wood Stumbled on to this one browsing James Bryan recordings on YouTube, learned by listening to that video (again and again), crooked tune
+- Bull of the Woods – Stumbled on to this one browsing James Bryan recordings on YouTube, learned by listening to that video (again and again), crooked tune

-- Brushy Run – Learned from Noah at weekly lesson, but still working on this one with video from lesson, learned in B flat (or was it F?)
+- Brushy Run – Learned from Noah at weekly lesson, but still working on this one with video from lesson, learned in B flat (two flats), reviewed in December

 - Big Scioty – Learned from Noah at weekly lesson in G and started learning F